alexalwks2/aaronjohn2.github.io/_posts/2018-12-23-captive-portal.md

 ```shell
 dnsmasq -C /root/Downloads/fake-ap/dnsmasq.conf
 ```
-(Note: make sure you change the below path to where you saved the dnsmasq.conf file)
+(Note: make sure you change the above path to where you saved the dnsmasq.conf file)

 5. Next, we will configure hostapd to start fake AP, in order to allow people to connect to it.
 Here, copy the below code and save it in a file called dnsmasq.conf
 ```shell